lsc-hubs/rwanda-hub/docs/glossary.md

 # Glossary

+API: Application Programming Interface

-catalogue: a search functionality on a set of metadata records
+Catalogue: a search functionality on a set of metadata records

+Catalogue Service for the Web (OGC:CSW): a standard protocol to serve metadata records on spatial datasets over the web

-environmental data: data about environmental phenomena, such as landscape, soil, water, weather, vegetation.
+Environmental data: data about environmental phenomena, such as landscape, soil, water, weather, vegetation.

-esri shapefile: A format to store spatial tabular data by Esri Inc. Each dataset consists of a number of files, with different extensions such as .shp, .dbf, .shn.
+Esri shapefile: A format to store spatial tabular data by Esri Inc. Each dataset consists of a number of files, with different extensions such as .shp, .dbf, .shn.
 The files are often packaged in a zip archive.

-git: Git is a distributed version control system[9] that tracks versions of files.
+Git: Git is a distributed version control system[9] that tracks versions of files.
 It is often used to control source code by programmers who are developing software collaboratively. source: [wikipedia](https://en.wikipedia.org/wiki/Git)

-github: a service provider for git repositories.
+Github: a service provider for git repositories.
 A number of additional services is provided on top of git to facilitate the community

-geotiff: a metadata standard which allows georeferencing information to be embedded within a TIFF file. source: [wikipedia](https://en.wikipedia.org/wiki/GeoTIFF)
+Geotiff: a metadata standard which allows georeferencing information to be embedded within a TIFF file. source: [wikipedia](https://en.wikipedia.org/wiki/GeoTIFF)

-map viewer: a vizualisation tool for spatial data
+Map viewer: a vizualisation tool for spatial data

 Web Map Service (OGC:WMS) is a standard protocol developed by the Open Geospatial Consortium for serving georeferenced map images over the Internet.
 These images are typically produced by a map server from data provided by a GIS database. source: [wikipedia](https://en.wikipedia.org/wiki/Web_Map_Service)